 CARE relies on the generosity of our donors to carry out our mission.
 Therefore, we may also use your personal information for direct marketing purposes to promote our upcoming events, appeals, projects or other activities.
 However, where we do use your information for this purpose, we will always provide a simple means for you to opt out of receiving these communications.

-CARE will not disclose information about you to any other individuals or organisations apart from to contractors and service providers engaged by CARE on a confidential basis to fulfill our fundraising obligations, such as:
+CARE will not disclose information about you to any other individuals or organisations apart from with our own hired contractors and service providers that we engage on a confidential basis to help fulfil our fundraising activities.
+For example, we disclose information to our trusted third party providers such as:

-- your financial institution in the case of direct debit or some credit card transactions
+- With your financial institution in the case of direct debit or some credit card transaction issues.

-- your employer if you have participated in a fundraising activity through this employer
+- With your employer if you have participated in a fundraising activity as part of a corporate or office team.

-To repeat, these organisations are also bound by the APPs.
+Please note, the above list is not exhaustive, but to repeat, these organisations are also bound by the Australian Privacy Principles.

-CARE may also use and disclose your personal information to overseas service providers, such as cloud service providers.
-Before we send your personal information overseas, we will take reasonable steps to ensure that the recipient will not breach the APPs, including contractual obligations to treat your personal information in substantially the same way as required under the APPs.
+CARE may also use and disclose your personal information to overseas providers such as cloud service providers.
+Before we send your personal information overseas, we will take reasonable steps to ensure that the recipient will not breach the Australian Privacy Principles, including contractual obligations to treat your personal information in substantially the same way as required under the Australian Privacy Principles.

 For any other circumstances where we need to disclose your personal information overseas, we will expressly inform you of the disclosure and obtain your consent.